Prince Philippe, Duke of Orléans: Military career

 Prior to his imprisonment in France, Philippe had been unofficially engaged to his first cousin Princess Marguerite of Orléans, but the engagement was cancelled when Philippe's involvement with the Australian opera singer Nellie Melba was revealed.
 Melba was still married to Charles Nesbitt Armstrong, although they had lived apart for some years.
 Armstrong filed for divorce from Melba on the grounds of adultery, naming Philippe as co-respondent; the case was eventually dropped.

 In September 1890, Philippe accompanied his father on a two-month trip to the United States and Canada.
-They visited the battlefields of the American Civil War, in which his father had fought, as well as Philadelphia, Philadelphia County, Pennsylvania, Washington, D.C., Richmond, Virginia, Manhattan, New York, New York County, New York, and Quebec.
+They visited the battlefields of the American Civil War, in which his father had fought, as well as Philadelphia, Philadelphia County, Pennsylvania; Washington, D.C.; Richmond, Virginia; Manhattan, New York, New York County, New York; and Quebec, Canada.

 On 12 November 1890, while in Philadelphia, Philippe joined the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States (MOLLUS) - a military society composed of officers who had served the Union in the American Civil War and their descendants - by right of his father's service in the Union Army.
 He joined as a companion of the 2nd class - a membership category for the eldest sons of companions of the 1st class who were veteran officers and was assigned MOLLUS insignia number 8262.
 Upon his father's death on 8 September 1894, he became a hereditary companion of the 1st class.

 In December 1890, Philippe applied unsuccessfully to serve in the Russian Army.
 In March 1893, he was elected a Fellow of the Royal Geographical Society.

 In March 1894, Philippe went to Egypt and Palestine with his sister Hélène, Duchess of Aosta.
 Then he went lion shooting in Abyssinia (modern Ethiopia).
 In May 1894, he was attached to the Royal Buckinghamshire Hussars, a yeomanry regiment.